Victorine Lieske has made her mark on the publishing world in many significant ways.

 Victorine has also helped countless other authors through her involvement and outreach as immediate past president of the Nebraska Writers Guild.
 She has educated authors about the changes occurring in the publishing industry due to the eBook revolution and ease of self-publishing.
 She is active in many writing groups and forums and has given dozens of interviews for TV, radio and print media and has been a panel member and keynote speaker at several major events, including The Business of Writing International Summit.
 Her candor as a blogger and guest has made her a favorite with audiences worldwide.
 Victorine also served as a judge for the 2015 Whitney Awards.
 Because of her selfless service to fellow authors through assistance with critiquing, beta reading and graphic design, she was chosen as the inaugural recipient of the CIR Strong Award, named for late Clean Indie Reads forum member Jessica Strong.

 Victorine and her husband have raised their four children in Nebraska.
-Along with Victorine's writing and graphic design work for the publishing industry, she and her husband manufacture rubber stamps and wall vinyl for the craft industry.
+Victorine also does graphic design work for the publishing industry.